Cold Email Follow Up Timing: Best Schedule for 2026

 How to Write Follow-Up Emails That Get Responses

-The timing of your follow-ups matters, but what you say in them matters even more.
-Here’s how to craft follow-ups that convert:
+Timing matters, but content matters more.
+Here’s how to craft follow-ups that actually convert:

 1. Reference Your Previous Email

 Don’t make them hunt for context.
-A brief reference like “Following up on my email from Tuesday about [specific topic]” immediately orients the reader and shows you’re organized.
+“Following up on my email from Tuesday about [specific topic]” immediately orients the reader and signals you’re organized.

 2. Add New Value Each Time